 I include some inset figures in the poster.

-- I choose 4 earthquakes for which I plot the MMI intensity.
+- In the above poster, I choose 4 earthquakes for which to plot the MMI intensity.

 - The easternmost two are earthquakes related to the subduction of the Philippine Sea plate.